solomonshalom/Blog-Starter-Kit/pages/posts/markdown.md

 3. URL (or IP)
 This is where you will be adding the webserver link, through this we will be keeping it online for 24/7

 Your done, rest of the options should be kept as it is (Default) and not to be changed.
-Just click the `create monitor` option below and your bot is online for 24/7
+Just click the `Create Monitor` option below and your bot is online for 24/7